-Cystoid Macular Edema
+Cystoid Macular Oedema

-What Causes Cystoid Macular Edema?
+What Causes Cystoid Macular Oedema?

-Cystoid macular edema can be diagnosed a few different ways.
+Cystoid macular oedema can be diagnosed a few different ways.
 The ophthalmologist can perform a dilated retinal exam and use a special lens to look at the macula and identify any cysts.
 A test called a fluorescein angiography can be used to look for leakage from blood vessels and associated swelling.
 Or, a test called optical coherence tomography may be performed; this involves a special light that captures high-resolution cross-sectional images of the macular and retinal tissues.

-Treatment Options for Cystoid Macular Edema
+Treatment Options for Cystoid Macular Oedema

 Treatment options vary, and are chosen based on the origin of the problem.
 After evaluating the individual case and ascertaining the root of the swelling, the retina specialist makes their recommendations.
-Currently cystoid macular edema can be treated with topical drugs, injections or surgery.
+Currently cystoid macular oedema can be treated with topical drugs, injections or surgery.

 Inflammation in the retinal tissues can be treated with non-steroidal anti-inflammatory medications.
 These drugs may be administered through eye drops.
 If they do not work, steroid drops may be recommended.
 Or, more powerful steroids can be injected around or inside the eye to stop the swelling and irritation.
 Diuretics may also be prescribed to help lessen swelling, in some cases.

-Injections of anti-vascular endothelial growth factor (VEGF) agents may be used in cases of cystoid macular edema.
+Injections of anti-vascular endothelial growth factor (VEGF) agents may be used in cases of cystoid macular oedema.
 VEGF is a chemical that triggers the growth of blood vessels.
 Anti-VEGF drugs are designed to limit the growth of these abnormal blood vessels and slow their leakage.
 Injection therapy is typically performed in an office setting with local anesthetic.

 If the vitreous fluid is pulling on the macula and causing swelling, surgery to clear some or all of the vitreous gel can help.
 This procedure, known as vitrectomy, replaces the natural vitreous with a saline liquid to fill the inner chambers of the eye.